vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 ```
 {: screen}

-Do you prefer using the {{site.data.keyword.cloud}} console to view your block storage volumes?
-For information, see [Viewing block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-viewing-block-storage).
+Do you prefer by using the {{site.data.keyword.cloud}} console to view your block storage volumes?
+For more information, see [Viewing block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-viewing-block-storage).
 {: tip}

 ## Next steps